Music in the Park – Sunday 14th May 2pm -5 pm

 The Band has travelled to many international events and has represented the country on a number of occasions at police festivals and concerts in Switzerland, Germany and Northern Ireland.

 3 pm Roisín Ó

-Róisín O is a singer, songwriter, and musician for Harold’s Cross.
-She released her debut album The Secret Life of Blue in 2012, and it entered the Irish charts at number 21.
-The album was produced by David Odlum and was described by the Sunday Times as “evoking the likes of Joni Mitchell, Joanna Newsom and Kate Bush”.
-Róisín is the daughter of Irish singer Mary Black and the sister of Danny O’Reilly of The Coronas.
+3 pm Róisín O is a singer, songwriter, and musician from Harold’s Cross.
+She released her debut album The Secret Life of Blue in 2012, and has since released several singles including ‘Give It Up’ and ‘Better This Way’.
+Described by the Sunday Times as “evoking the likes of Joni Mitchell, Joanna Newsom and Kate Bush”, Róisín’s live show is a fusion of upbeat folk and gritty pop.
+She gained recent success in RTÉ’s Centenary Programme where she performed the song ‘Grace’ with her brother Danny O’Reilly and cousin Aoife Scott..

 4 pm The Swing Kings

 This 20-piece Jazz Band play big band favourites including charts from Glenn Miller and Count Basie with a dash of pop right up to current chart hits.
 All members are associated with Knocklyon Concert Band Society, a voluntary community-based music education resource of St. Colmcilles Community School, Knocklyon.